 How to Afford a Car in College

 As a college student, you may not have much cash to spend right now, but that doesn't mean you won't be able to buy a dependable car.
-At Val-U-Line®, we don't just offer cheap used cars; we're also proud to help our customers get the affordable finance and services they need.
+At Val-U-Line®, we don't just offer cheap used cars; we're also proud to help our customers get the affordable financing and services they need.

 So, if you're a student who's in the market for a reliable vehicle to get you to and from campus, here are some top tips on how to afford a car in college.